 An aid in documenting past exposure to gadolinium-containing chelates and to monitor the effectiveness of dialysis

-Elevated gadolinium (>0.5 mcg/g creatinine) observed in a random urine specimen collected >96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
+Elevated gadolinium (>0.7 mcg/g creatinine) observed in a random urine specimen collected more than 96 hours after administration of gadolinium-containing contrast media may indicate impaired ability to eliminate gadolinium or continued exposure, suggesting either reduced renal function or exposure to anthropogenic sources.
 Patients with reduced renal function who have been exposed to gadolinium may have an increased risk to develop nephrogenic systemic fibrosis.

-The normal value is <0.5 mcg/g creatinine; 95% of unexposed patients will have values <0.1 mcg/g creatinine.
+The normal value is less than 0.8 mcg/g creatinine; 95% of unexposed patients will have values below 0.1 mcg/g creatinine.
 The lower limit of detection is 0.1 mcg/g creatinine.